-Clause 1 provides that the name of the variation is the Food Standards (Application A1284 - Triacylglycerol lipase from GM Trichoderma reesei as a processing aid) Variation.
+Clause 1 of the variation provides that the name of the variation is the Food Standards (Application A1292 - Phospholipase C from GM Bacillus licheniformis, as a processing aid) Variation.

-Clause 2 provides that the Code is amended by the Schedule to the variation.
+Clause 2 of the variation provides that the Code is amended by the Schedule to the variation.

-Clause 3 provides that the variation commences on the date of gazettal of the instrument.
+Clause 3 of the variation provides that the variation commences on the date of gazettal of the instrument.